-The bulk of the Company's business is underwritten through a quota share agreement whereby it assumes 35% (2020: 35%) of the risks underwritten by Canopius Corporate Capital Limited ("CCCL"), a wholly owned subsidiary of CGL.
+The bulk of the Company's business is underwritten through a quota share agreement whereby it assumes 40% (2021: 35%) of the risks underwritten by Canopius Corporate Capital Limited ("CCCL"), a wholly owned subsidiary of CGL.
 This has been ongoing since the 2018 Year of Account.
 CCCL underwrites as a Corporate Member of Lloyd's of London on Syndicate 4444 ("Syndicate 4444" or "S4444") and Syndicate 1861 ("Syndicate 1861" or "S1861").

-Syndicate 1861 did not underwrite the 2021 year of account following the pooling of its capacity with Syndicate 4444 which underwrote all risks from the 2021 year of account onwards.
-For the 2020 Year of Account, Syndicate 4444 and Syndicate 1861 underwrote on a split stamp basis whereby risks are split in the proportion of 65% for Syndicate 4444 and 35% for Syndicate 1861.
-For the 2021 Year of Account, CCCL has a 93.99% participation in S4444 (2020 Year of Account: 88.82%) and previously, 100% participation in S1861 on the 2020 Year of Account.
-The Syndicates underwrite a mixture of reinsurance and insurance of property, marine and energy, a range of specialty lines including accident and health, trade credit, political risk, and specialist consumer products.
+Syndicate 1861 did not underwrite the 2022 or 2021 year of account following the pooling of its capacity with Syndicate 4444 which underwrote all risks from the 2021 year of account onwards.
+For the 2022 Year of Account, CCCL has a 95.38% participation in S4444 (2021 Year of Account: 93.99%).
+The Syndicate underwrites a mixture of reinsurance and insurance of property, marine and energy, a range of specialty lines including accident and health, trade credit, political risk, and specialist consumer products.

-In addition to this the Company underwrote a small portfolio of third-party property reinsurance/retrocession catastrophe excess of loss business as well as an intra-group transactions with Syndicate 4444 and Canopius US Insurance Inc. ("CUSI"), both affiliated companies within the Canopius Group.
+In addition to this, the Company underwrote a portfolio of third-party casualty re/insurance business as well as an intra-group transaction with Syndicate 1861.
+In 2021, the Company also wrote an intra-group transaction with Canopius US Insurance Inc. ("CUSI").
+Both Syndicate 1861 and CUSI are affiliated companies within the Canopius Group.